ajay3d2y/2D-Game-Engine-Project-Snake/README.md

 # 2D-Game-Engine-Project-Snake
-Game Engine Foundations Course Project where I designed a game engine skeleton with Rendering, Collision Detection, Event Management, Networking and Scripting in C++ with SFML
+Game Engine Foundations Course Project where I designed a game engine skeleton with Rendering, Collision Detection, Event Management, Networking and Scripting in C++ with SFML and used it to implement the classic Snake game.

-Game3 - Snake
+Game - Snake
 -----------
 You can find the game executable for server under Game2_Server\Debug You can find the game executable for client under Game2_Client\Debug